 59 Antigua & Barbuda

-66 St Kitts & Nevis
+65 St Kitts & Nevis

-67 St Lucia
+66 St Lucia

-68 St Vincent & the Grenadines
+67 St Vincent & the Grenadines

-69 Trinidad & Tobago
+68 Trinidad & Tobago

-Conservative state legislators refuse to repeal the laws and, in some cases, police still enforce them.
-Reportedly, in the past few years more than a dozen LGBT people were arrested for violating those laws, but those arrested were freed because prosecutors won’t seek convictions based on defunct laws.
+In the United States, anti-sodomy laws were ruled unconstitutional by the U.S. Supreme Court in 2003, but they are still on the books in 13 states: Alabama, Florida, Idaho, Kansas, Louisiana, Michigan, Mississippi, North Carolina, Oklahoma, South Carolina, Texas, Utah and Virginia.
+Conservative state legislators refuse to repeal the laws and, in some cases, police occasionally still arrest people on the basis of them.
+In the past several years more than a dozen LGBT people were arrested for violating those laws, but the arrestees were freed because prosecutors won’t seek convictions based on laws that have been ruled unconstitutional.

 For more information, download these PDF files: